Friars Hole Cave System

-The cave has ten entrances, five of which are closed: Friars Hole, Rubber Chicken, Crookshank Pit, Toothpick, Snedegars caves entrances (Snedegars Staircase, Snedegars Saltpeter, Snedegars Stream, Snedegars North), and Canadian Hole, Radio Pit.
+The cave has eleven entrances, five of which are closed: Friars Hole, Rubber Chicken, Crookshank Pit, Toothpick, Icebox, Snedegars caves entrances (Snedegars Staircase, Snedegars Saltpeter, Snedegars Stream, Snedegars North), Canadian Hole, and Radio Pit.

+In January of 2020, the original entrance to the cave started growing unstable.
+Due to this, efforts were made to extend a nearby cave, known as Icebox Cave, to connect it to the Frairs Hole Cave System.
+In September of the same year, those efforts were completed leading to the eleventh entrance of the cave - the Icebox Entrance.
+The Frairs Hole Cave Entrance remains unstable and closed to the public.

-The cave formed in the Mississippian Greenbrier group.
-The oldest passage to the cave is said to 4.1 million years old.
+The cave formed in the Mississippian Greenbrier Group.
+The oldest passage of the cave is said to be 4.1 million years old.
 The cave was formed by streams sinking down into the ground.
 The minor structures in the cave were influenced by thrust faults.